 - Where K_s is the typical roughness height (sand grain diameter). - The roughness constant C_s is often equal to 0.5.
-This constant represents the shape and distribution of the roughness elements (sand grains). - It is recommended to fix C_s and adjust K_s^+ . - Notice that the whole roughness regime is subdivided into the three regimes, - The hydraulically smooth condition exists when roughness heights are so small that the roughness is buried in the viscous sublayer. - The fully rough flow condition exists when the roughness elements are so large that the sublayer is completely eliminated, and the flow can be considered as independent of molecular viscosity; that is, the velocity shift is proportional to $\ln(K_s^+)$. - The transitional region is characterized by reduced sublayer thickness, which is caused by diminishing effectiveness of wall damping.
-Because molecular viscosity still has some role in the transitional region, the geometry of roughness elements has a relatively large effect on the velocity shift.
+This constant represents the shape and distribution of the roughness elements (sand grains). - It is recommended to fix C_s and adjust K_s^+ . - Remember, in our discussion, the roughness regime is subdivided into the three regimes. - Hydraulically smooth. - Transitional. - Fully rough.

-- The subdivision of the roughness regime and the dependence of the constant C (law of the wall) and the roughness correction factor ΔB are supported on experimental data (Nikuradse's data [1]). - The constant C and the roughness correction factor depend on the roughness parameters K_s^+ and C_s .
+- The subdivision of the roughness regime and the dependence of the constant C (law of the wall) and the roughness correction factor \Delta B are supported on experimental data (Nikuradse's data [1]). - The constant C and the roughness correction factor depend on the roughness parameters K_s^+ and C_s .